 Along with this, the kettlebell swing trains nearly the exact movement patterns of both of these exercises.
 It is a viable replacement in nearly every way.

-Even world-renowned Spinal Biomechanics professors have discovered that the kettlebell swing is capable of reversing the posterior strain on discs in the lower back.
+Even world-renowned Spinal Biomechanics professors have discovered that the kettlebell swing is capable of reversing the posterior strain on discs in the lower back and improving your posture.

 While performing the kettlebell swing, the lower back opens up gently.
 By doing so, it allows for a natural lengthening and aligning of your spine, improving your posture, and easing back pain.